 Art is very personal.
 Each painting has its own symbolism and inspiration.

-Willie Wagtails on Wire (see photo above) was commissioned after a client had admired my Common Redstart on Wire, painted after birdwatching in the Middle East.
-Willie Wagtails on Wire is oil on canvas and features an old fencepost from farmland near Bendigo, Victoria.
+Willie Wagtails on Wire (see photo above) was commissioned by a client who admired my painting of a Common Redstart on barbed wire, inspired after birdwatching in Kuwait.
+The painting is oil on canvas and features an old fencepost from farmland near Bendigo, Victoria.